treydock/puppet-module-timezone/README.md

 ---------------
 This module is built for use with Puppet v3 with Ruby versions 1.8.7, 1.9.3, and 2.0.0 on the following OS families.

-* EL 6
+* RHEL 6
+* Debian

 ===

 # Parameters

 timezone
 --------
+The systems default timezone, e.g. 'UTC' or 'Europe/Berlin'.
-Time-zone name, e.g. 'GMT' or 'Europe/Berlin', see /usr/share/zoneinfo/ for available values.
-Default is 'UTC'.
+See /usr/share/zoneinfo for available values.

 - *Default*: 'UTC'

 hwclock_utc
 -----------
-Boolean to determine if the hardware clock is set to UTC.
+Boolean value Indicating if the system's hardware clock is reflects UTC (true) or localtime (false).
+This value is only used on osfamily RedHat.

 - *Default*: true